edyu/wtf-zig-zon-2/README.md

 However, such clean encapsulation is not always possible when we are building native programs in **Zig** especially when shared libraries are involved.

-## Artifact and Module
+## Artifact vs Module

-The main problem I had to deal with was that the **Zig** package manager resolved around the idea of an _artifact_ which requires a _Compile_ step that involves with either compilation and/or linking.

-This conceptualization doesn't work well with when we have to deal with a package composed of existing binary library such as a shared library that doesn't require any additional compilation or linking.

-Although the **Zig** package manager also has the concept of a _module_ but it is mainly used so that you program can import **Zig** package.
+In addition to *artifacts*, the **Zig** package manager also has the concept of a _module_ but it is mainly referring to **Zig** source code and is primary used so that your program can import the **Zig** package as a library.

 A module is equivalent to a **Zig** library (source code) exposed by the package manager.
-A _module_ is not useful when you don't your binary library is not written in **Zig**.
+A _module_ is not useful when the binary library you depend on is not written in **Zig**.

-For building your program, you need the _artifact_ produced by the dependencies in order to access the specific items produced by such dependencies.
+When building your program, you need access to the _artifact_ produced by the dependency in order to access the specific items produced by such dependency.

-If your package is written in **Zig**, then you can access the **Zig** library in such package as a _module_ and you can access either the shared libarary, static library, or the executable as _artifacts_.
+To summarize, if your package is written in **Zig**, then you can access the **Zig** code in such package as a _module_ and you can access either the shared libarary, static library, or the executable produced by such package as _artifacts_.
+However, if your package is not written in **Zig**, then you need to do some additional work to expose the code/library as a *module* and expose the resulting items as part of the *artifact*.

+The main problem I had to deal with was that the **Zig** package manager resolved around the idea of an _artifact_ which requires a _Compile_ step that is involved with either a compilation and/or linking step.
+As stated earlier, an *artifact* is the stuff that was produced as part of the *build* process.
+Where this falls apart is when we need to package together items that do not require a *build* (*Compile*) step.

+Hence, the existing *artifact* conceptualization doesn't work well with when we have to deal with a package composed of an existing binary library such as a shared library that doesn't require any additional compilation or linking.
+Note that this can be the case even if you have the source code because you may not want to compile the source code yourself if the project releases binary packages as part of its releases.

 ## The Problem

 I'll reintroduce the problem mentioned in [Part 1](https://zig.news/edyu/zig-package-manager-wtf-is-zon-558e).

-The scenario is common in a project that uses a package written in a different language from your main project:
+The scenario is quite common in projects that uses packages written in a different language from the main project:

 A: You often would need the shared or static library from the package written in another language compiled for your environment (such as **Linux**).
 B: You would also need to write a wrapper for such library in your native language.